emberjs/rfcs/text/0481-component-templates-co-location.md

 guides, but this can be addressed in a future revision of the guides.

 We will teach that the `templates` folder is used for route templates.
-This can be introduced at the same time as the `routes` and `controllers` folder, which would come at a later time than components.
+This can be introduced in the Guides at the same time as the `routes` and `controllers` folders/topics, which come later in the Table of Contents.

 ## Drawbacks